How Can Jordan Peele Make a Movie Like Get Out & Have a White Wife? Pretty Easily Actually.

 For some reason, the prevailing narratives about Black people who date white people fall into two categories:

-1) The Colour-Struck One: You may know this person.
+1) The Color-Struck One: You may know this person.
 They’ve dedicated entire social media accounts to one facet of their lives, and that one facet is their interracial relationship.
 They’re always talking about how cute their little lite mocha babies will be, trying to remember how to make Punnet Squares so they can weigh the chances of their children having green or blue eyes.
 They use #swirl on Instagram posts.
-These are the people who are constantly campaigning for other Black people to date white people instead of other Black people.
+These are the people who are constantly campaigning for other Black folks to date white folks instead of other Black folks.
 They believe the best of their partner’s character comes directly from their white skin and their proximity to whiteness makes them better than “regular Black.”
 They maybe even hate being Black.
 They are insufferable.

 Advertisement